Caithness Inn - Wick (Highlands)

 would like to stay longer

 We had the double room with a private bathroom.
-The electric kettle was handy, and the flat-screen TV was a nice touch.
+The electric kettle was handy, and the tv was a nice touch.
 The view from our room was lovely, overlooking the town.
-The spa facilities were nice too, adding an extra bit of relaxation to our stay.
+The spa facilities were nice too.

 FAQ about Caithness Inn